Skip to main content

 import { createVault } from './vault-factory';

-Create and Initialization the Vault
+Create and Initialize the Vault

 Before we use Identity Vault, we need to make sure that our vault is properly created and initialized.
 It is important to note that creation and initialization are different processes.
 Creation is performed when the module for the vault-factory utility file is constructed and is limited to the creation of a JavaScript object.